nginx/nginx/README.md

 Please see the [Contributing](CONTRIBUTING.md) guide for information on how to contribute code.

 # Additional help and resources
-- See the [NGINX Community Blog](https://blog.nginx.org/) for more tips, tricks and HOW-TOs related to NGINX and accompanying open source products.
+- See the [NGINX Community Blog](https://blog.nginx.org/) for more tips, tricks and HOW-TOs related to NGINX and related projects.
-- Access [nginx.org](https://nginx.org/), your go-to source for all documentation, information and software related to the NGINX suite of open source products.
+- Access [nginx.org](https://nginx.org/), your go-to source for all documentation, information and software related to the NGINX suite of projects.

 # Changelog
 See our [changelog](https://nginx.org/en/CHANGES) to keep track of updates.